William Ernest Henley: Death

-In 1902, Henley fell from a railway carriage.
-This accident caused his latent tuberculosis to flare up, and he died of it on 11 July 1903, at the age of 53, at his home in Woking, Surrey.
-After cremation at the local crematorium his ashes were interred in his daughter's grave in the churchyard at Cockayne Hatley in Bedfordshire.
-At the time of his death Henley's personal wealth was valued at £840.
+In 1902, Henley fell from a railway carriage, which caused his latent tuberculosis to flare up, and he died of it on 11 July 1903, at the age of 53, at his home in Woking, Surrey.
+After cremation at the local crematorium, his ashes were interred in his daughter's grave in the churchyard at Cockayne Hatley in Bedfordshire.
+At the time of his death, Henley's personal wealth was valued at £840.
 His widow, Anna, moved to 213 West Campbell-St, Glasgow, where she lived until her death.

 Memorial

-There is a bust of Henley in the crypt of St Paul's Cathedral.
+A bust of Henley is in the crypt of St Paul's Cathedral.

 Legacy

-During his lifetime Henley had become fairly well known as a poet.
+During his lifetime, Henley had become fairly well known as a poet.
 His poetry had even made its way to the United States, inspiring several different contributors from across the country to pen articles about him.
-In 1889 the Chicago Daily Tribune ran an article about the promise that Henley showed in the field of poetry.
-After Henley's death in 1903 an acquaintance in Boston wrote a piece about her impression of Henley, saying of him, "There was in him something more than the patient resignation of the religious sufferer, who had bowed himself to the uses of adversity.
+In 1889, the Chicago Daily Tribune ran an article about the promise that Henley showed in the field of poetry.
+After Henley's death in 1903, an acquaintance in Boston wrote a piece about her impression of Henley, saying of him, "There was in him something more than the patient resignation of the religious sufferer, who had bowed himself to the uses of adversity.
 Deep in his nature lay an inner well of cheerfulness, and a spontaneous joy of living, that nothing could drain dry, though it dwindled sadly after the crowning affliction of his little daughter's death."
 Henley was known as a man of inner resolve and character that transferred into his works, but also made an impression on his peers and friends.
-The loss of his daughter was a deeply traumatising event in Henley's life but did not truly dampen his outlook on life as a whole.
+The loss of his daughter was a deeply traumatising event in Henley's life, but did not truly dampen his outlook on life as a whole.

 While it has been observed that Henley's poetry "almost fell into undeserved oblivion," the appearance of "Invictus" as a continuing popular reference and the renewed availability of his work, through online databases and archives have meant that Henley's significant influence on culture and literary perspectives in the late-Victorian period is not forgotten.